mattmakai/fullstackpython.com/content/pages/04-web-development/15-web-design.markdown

   page elements.

-* [Resilient web design](https://resilientwebdesign.com/) is an incredible online book that teaches how to create websitess that are accessible to every reader and look great while doing it.
+* [Resilient web design](https://resilientwebdesign.com/) is an incredible online book that teaches how to create websites that are accessible to every reader and look great while doing it.

 * [Design 101 for Developers](https://academy.realm.io/posts/christopher-downer-design-101-for-developers/)